jakeleyhr/GetVISTA/README.md

 DNA sequence saved to human_1:100000-200000.fasta.txt Total sequence length 100001
 ```
-Along with two text files - the first contains the coordinates of the exons and UTRs of all genes contained within the genomic region selected, and the second contains the DNA sequence of the selected region in FASTA format.
+Along with two text files - the first contains the coordinates of the exons and UTRs of all genes contained within the genomic region selected in pipmaker format, and the second contains the DNA sequence of the selected region in FASTA format.
 By using the **-autoname** flag, the names of these files were automatically generated from the species and region inputs.

 Alternatively, the output file names can be specified manually using the **-anno** and **-fasta** arguments, e.g:
 ```